-This country-specific Q&A provides an overview to Litigation laws and regulations that may occur in China.
+This country-specific Q&A provides an overview of Litigation laws and regulations applicable in China.

 What are the main methods of resolving commercial disputes?

 In China, if parties are not able to settle their commercial disputes by themselves through negotiation, usually they resort their disputes to either litigation or arbitration.
-Mediation is usually conducted by the judge or arbitrator during the litigation/arbitration proceedings, if the parties so agree.
+It is not very common for parties to engage in a separate mediation by an independent mediator without submitting their disputes to litigation or arbitration.
+However, the court usually encourages the parties to mediate first either by a judge or with a mediation centre after the plaintiff files the case with the court.
+In addition, mediation is usually conducted by the judge or arbitrator during the litigation/arbitration proceedings, if the parties so agree.

 What are the main procedural rules governing commercial litigation?